redhat-developer-adoption-emea/cloud-native-guides/dotnet-core.md

 {"itemId":"329299","quantity":35}
 ~~~

-So far so good, now we have to create a git repo, push our code to it.
+So far so good, now we have to create a git repo and push our code to it.

 #### Creating a git repo for the generated code